pawel-napieracz/cordova-plugin-onegini/docs/public/api-reference/user/registration.md

 ## `onegini.user.register.createPin`

-The success callback of `onegini.user.register.start` will provide you with the Pin length.
-Use this information to ask the user the Pin code he wants to configure.
-Once done send the Pin to this function, which takes a mandatory first argument with the following properties:
+The success callback of `onegini.user.register.start` will provide you with the PIN length.
+Use this information to ask the user the PIN code he wants to configure.
+Once done send the PIN to this function, which takes a mandatory first argument with the following properties:

 | Property | Default | Description |
 | --- | --- | --- |